whetstoneresearch/doppler/README.md

 ### Max Dutch Auction

 If sales are behind schedule, the curve is reduced via a dutch auction mechanism according to the relative amount that the Protocol is behind schedule.
 The maximum amount to dutch auction the curve in a single epoch is computed as the `endingTick - startingTick` divided by the total number of epochs, `(endingTime - startingTime) / epochLength`.
-In the case that there was a net sold amount of zero or less, computed as `totalTokensSold - totalTokensSoldLastEpoch`, the Protocol utilizes a dutch auction the curve by this maximum amount.
+In the case that there was a net sold amount of zero or less, computed as `totalTokensSold - totalTokensSoldLastEpoch`, the Protocol utilizes a dutch auction to shift the curve by this maximum amount.

 ### Relative Dutch Auction